India

 Annual return

 There is a requirement to file a GST annual return by 31 December of the succeeding financial year.
-Also, along with a GST annual return, suppliers whose turnover exceeds INR 50 million in a financial year are required to file a self-certified GST Audit Report by 31 December of the succeeding financial year.
+Also, along with a GST annual return, suppliers whose turnover exceeds INR 50 million in a financial year are required to file a GST Audit Report by 31 December of the succeeding financial year.

 Key updates